rawilk/vue-context/README.md

 so the majority of styling is up to you, and any package styles for the menu can easily be overridden.

-The menu disappears when you expect by using the `onblur` even and it also disappears when clicked on.
+The menu disappears when you expect by using the `onblur` event and it also disappears when clicked on.

 ## Note